**VIDEO AND TELEPHONE SESSIONS ONLY AVAILABLE**

 I have extensive counselling experience as I have worked as a counsellor within the NHS at Maudsley Hospital (IAPT mental health setting); provided open ended therapy at CPPD low cost counselling service, and as a secondary school counsellor with Place2Be.

-My postgraduate studies in education have further underpinned my therapeutic approach as in my private practice, I regularly support teachers and other professionals experiencing work-related stress, relationship and family issues, depression, anxiety and burnout.
+My postgraduate studies in education have further underpinned my therapeutic approach as in my private practice, I regularly support teachers and parents experiencing work-related stress, relationship and family issues, postnatal depression, anxiety and burnout.

 I also regularly work with survivors of domestic abuse (both adults and children) and I am a facilitator for the NSPCC's Domestic Abuse Recovering Together (DART) parenting programme.